jennyzhang8800/edx-documentation/en_us/shared/course_features/diff_content/enroll_track_courseware.rst

 ======================================

-Learners select an enrollment track when they first enroll in a course, and in many cases they will change enrollment tracks during the course run, for example, to upgrade from the audit track to the verified track.
+Learners select an enrollment track when they first enroll in a course, and in many cases they will change enrollment tracks during the course run.
+For example, learners might upgrade from the audit track to the verified track.

 In a course where you offer differentiated content based on enrollment track, when learners change tracks during the course run, the content that they see